Akshat-Mishra101/Akshat-Mishra101/README.md

 <ul>
   <li>🔭 I’m currently working on some open-source projects and my personal website</li>
   <li>🌱 I’m currently learning docker, kubernetes and typescript</li>
-  <li>👯 I’m looking to collaborate on backend, frontend and web3 related projects<li>
-  <li>💬 Ask me about Java, JavaScript, Python, DevOps and Web Development</li>
-  <li>📫 Feel free in reaching out to me on my linkedin, or email</li>
 </ul>